Cisco scoops up BroadSoft for $1.9 billion to boost communications tools portfolio

 The purchase gives Cisco a new way to sell its communications tools as it shifts its focus from a pure networking hardware company to one focused on software and services delivered in the cloud.
 Today’s announcement comes on the heels of an announcement last week that it intended to purchase Perspica and fold the engineering team into AppDynamics, a company it purchased earlier this year for $3.7 billion.
 If you’re thinking, this is an acquisitive company, you’re right.
 It just purchased its 200th company.

-While last week’s purchase was focused on data and machine learning, and understanding how performance affects the overall business, today’s is firmly focused on Cisco’s collaboration side of the house.
+While last week’s purchase was focused on data and machine learning, and understanding how performance affects the overall business, today’s is firmly focused on Cisco’s collaboration side of the house, which includes WebEx and Spark.
 Cisco might not be the first company you think of when it comes to collaboration, especially with Slack, Microsoft, Google and Facebook all in on this lucrative enterprise market, but it is one that the company has been looking at going back to the Enterprise 2.0 days back in 2006.

-It’s easy to forget now, but Cisco bought WebEx, another communications tool back in 2007 for $3.2 billion to jumpstart its position in the enterprise collaboration and communications market.
+It’s easy to forget now, but Cisco bought WebEx back in 2007 for $3.2 billion to jumpstart its position in the enterprise collaboration and communications market.
 Over the years, it has been building on that, but WebEx remains a key piece in its enterprise communications strategy.

 In many ways, today’s announcement is a continuation of that purchase a decade ago.
 In fact, BroadSoft released its own team communications tool, Team-One, just about a year ago, giving Cisco that tool and the rest of BroadSoft’s extensive communications catalog.